Don Siegelman: Sentencing

 On August 3, 2012, Siegelman was sentenced to more than six years in prison, a $50,000 fine, and 500 hours of community service.
 Siegelman was credited with time served, leaving 5 years, nine months remaining in his sentence.
 His daughter, Dana, initiated an online petition requesting a presidential pardon for Siegelman.
 At the re-sentencing, the judge told Siegelman that he did not hold this against him personally and wished him well with his sentence.
 The judge gave Siegelman until September 11 to report to prison.
 Richard Scrushy had not been released on bail, and has since served all his time.

 Siegelman was released from prison on supervised probation on February 8, 2017.

 Campaigns for pardon

 Owing to the controversy over his prosecution, multiple efforts have been made for Siegelman to receive a presidential pardon.
 However, formal pardon requests were denied by Presidents Barack Obama and Joe Biden.
 When Biden deliberated over the matter in January 2025, he initially wanted to pardon Siegelman before ultimately deciding against it, later saying "Siegelman was out of jail.
 He had served his time... he wasn't in jeopardy".

+Siegelman wrote a book in 2020 titled "Stealing Our Democracy: How the Political Assassination of a Governor Threatens our Nation" where he tells his own perspective on his prosecution.